Valve Repair and Replacement

 - Connective tissue disorders, such as Marfan syndrome

-Symptoms of heart valve disease that have advanced to the point where treatment may be required include:
+Symptoms of heart valve disease that has advanced to the point where treatment may be required include:

 - Angina (chest pain and pressure)